abpframework/abp/docs/en/Community-Articles/2024-08-30-Do-You-Need-MultiTenancy/Post.md

 ##### **4. Do your customers need higher security and better GDPR enforcement?**

 If your answer is **YES**, you **should not make it multi-tenancy.**  When a **hacker** gets into your server, he can **steal all your client data**.
-Also if you have a security hole, **a tenant can gain access** to other tenant’s data.
+Also, if you have a security hole, **a tenant can gain access** to other tenants' data.
 Especially your tenants' data is being shared in the same database...
 On the other hand, some customers, for example, government agencies or banks, may be required to locate the database in their own geo-location and make it unreachable from the main application.
 In this case, you should go with a single-tenant architecture.
 Another difficulty is that some tenants may have **different data retention policies**, so you must implement different strategies for each tenant.
 In this case, you should also consider making it a single-tenant.